SachithaBS/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/02-Enforce-GitOps-using-Azure-Policy-for-Azure-Arc-Enabled-Kubernetes.md

 1. Click on **Parameters** blade.

-1. Provide the following details under **Parameters** tab
+1. Provide the following details under the **Parameters** tab

-    - uncheck the **Only show parameters that need input or review** box to see all the parameters
+    - Uncheck the **Only show parameters that need input or review** box to see all the parameters

       ![](.././media/HOL2-Ex2-T1-S9.1.png)